ShayanPersonal/Kaggle-Passenger-Screening-Challenge-Solution/readme.md

 My setup / requirements:
 * Ubuntu 16.04
 * Python 3
+* 32 GB system RAM, GTX 1080 ti.
 * Anaconda (should install most of the libraries you need).
 * Pytorch 0.20
 * torchsample (for data augmentations)

-The model is defined in mvcnn.py.
 Run with
 > python main.py

+The model is defined in mvcnn.py.

 It takes roughly 12-16 hours to train on a single GTX 1080 ti.
 It converges to a very low loss in just hours but I found leaving it running for some time improves test time results.